guybushnell/python/Graphics/README.md

 ## circles2.py
 Paint 10 random circles and then erase each one while you continue painting new ones.
 This means you have to remember where each one is!
+To do this we store a description of each circle in a list.

 - Draw a circle and add it's coordinate to the end of a list
 - Erase the circle whose coordinate is at the start of the list